 We refuse marketing deals with more companies than we agree to, because our audience insists on a high standard.
 Anything less than a stellar team, opportunity and value proposition is a waste of our readers’ time and money,.

-We are presently neck deep in expansion plans, as we work towards the opening out our new streaming video studio.
-We’ll be providing daily content on a variety of platforms that have never been used for these purposes before, with big potential audiences that are yet to invest in their first stock .
+At our downtown video studio, we provide daily content on a variety of platforms that have never been used for these purposes before, with big potential audiences that are sometimes yet to invest in their first stock .

-To syndicate Equity.Guru content for your own media outlet, please email email@example.com with details.
+To syndicate Equity.Guru content for your own media outlet, please email chris (at) equity (dot) guru with details.
 To inquire about running your own content on our site, same deal.

 If you believe your company should be exposed to our audience, we’re open to hearing your pitch.
 To contact our staff and arrange a meeting, email at the address above, or call 778 927 2485.